-Wright's final design for the museum -- which he preferred calling the "Archeseum," by which he meant "a building in which to see the highest"34-- culminates his quest for a form of interpenetrating geometric shapes.
+Wright's final design for the museum -- which he preferred calling the "Archeseum," by which he meant "a building in which to see the highest" 34 -- culminates his quest for a form of interpenetrating geometric shapes.
 Interlocked cones determine the opposed pitches of the main gallery's exterior walls and the inside edge of its ramp (see fig. 5).
-The resultant dramatic exterior breaks the continuous street wall of Fifth Avenue and, through its curvaceous character and ample plantings (in the sunken garden, at grade, and on many roof terraces), relates to Central Park across the street.
-Other intersecting shapes are experienced primarily on the interior.
+Other intersecting shapes, experienced primarily on the interior, are the circular monitor and its lozenge-shaped staircase and the circular Main Gallery plan and its triangular staircase.

-Along the one-quarter-mile long ramp, which spirals up in ever-widening loops, the visitor can follow an artist's or movement's chronological development, gain perspective by turning toward the central atrium, or leave at midpoint by way of the elevator or triangular stainhall.
-This human movement is the final part of a trio of corresponding features of the spiral design: continuous, or fluid, movement in structure, space, and human circulation.
+Along the one-quarter-mile long ramp, which spirals up in ever-widening loops, the visitor can follow an artist's or movement's chronological development, gain perspective by turning toward the central atrium, or leave at midpoint by way of the elevator or triangular stairhall.
+(The museum was designed to accommodate approximately 1000 visitors in all.)35 This human movement is the final part of a trio of corresponding features of the spiral design: continuous, or fluid, movement in structure, space, and human circulation.
 In other words, Wright skillfully unifies the method of construction, the building's appearance, and its use.